 Building upon previous ESRC events and current and published research by the team, this event brought together the public and experts in the discovery, retrieval, regulation, curation and communication of underwater cultural heritage (UCH) for an afternoon seminar around the challenges inherent in engaging the public in UCH.

 The event promoted knowledge exchange between experts in the discovery and preservation of artefacts discovered on the sea bed, and those involved in the curation of the exhibits and the communication of the rich histories behind them.

 The event was of most interest to local authority, Royal Naval and private UCH exhibitors; those with a general interest in marine archaeology; and the broader maritime history community.
 The Plymouth region is an enduring attraction to those interested in UCH, with numerous and significant artefacts lying on the sea bed.
 Some of these are accessible, while many others remain inaccessible; sometimes as a result of regulatory control limiting, or in some cases prohibiting access.

 The seminar focused on the difficulties that curators face in communicating themes such as:

 - Cultural value

 In the context of increasing socio-economic interest in UCH, we argue that a sustainable model is needed which respects the assets, but capitalises on the opportunities delivered to the local area through a more developed appreciation and shared ‘ownership’ of UCH.
 This may increase local investment, thus offering protection in the medium to long term.

-The event will begin with a networking lunch with poster displays and exhibits, before moving on to presentations by invited speakers.
-The research team will then open up the floor to promote discussion.
+The event began with a networking lunch with poster displays and exhibits, before moving on to presentations by invited speakers.
+The research team then opened up the floor to promote discussion.

-The event is open to all.
-Contact firstname.lastname@example.org for any queries.
+This event was open to all.
+Contact email@example.com for any queries.